 Long-distance Anti-ship Missile

-JSM has sophisticated target acquisition capability that uses Autonomous Target Recognition, made possible by an imaging infrared seeker.
-It is the only fifth-generation cruise missile that will be integrated on the F-35 and also available for integration on other aircraft intended for offensive anti-surface warfare applications.
+JSM has sophisticated target acquisition capability that uses autonomous target recognition, made possible by an imaging infrared seeker.
+It is the only fifth-generation cruise missile that will be integrated onto the F-35 and also available for integration on other aircraft intended for offensive anti-surface warfare applications.
 Initial integration tests are being completed on the F-16 Fighting Falcon, with JSM specifically designed for the F-35 A/C weapons bay internal carriage.

 - Advanced engagement planning system that exploits the geography in the area